 The Construction Design & Management Regulations were developed in an attempt to improve health & safety on construction sites and have been significantly updated in 2015.
 The client appoints a Principal Designer who is responsible for coordinating health & safety, and is responsible for preparing a Health & Safety Plan containing Risk Assessments identifying what are considered to be the principal dangers on site.
 Carley Daines & Partners have extensive experience of the preparation of engineering risk assessments to input into the Health and Safety Plan and working with other members of the design team to maximise construction safety.

-Carley Daines & Partners offer engineering services as follows :-
+Carley Daines and Partners Limited offer engineering services as follows :-

 - Structural Design

 - Geotechnical and Environmental Investigations